Skip to main content

 Qamar Al-Din (قمر الدين)

-Qamar Al-Din is a beloved Ramadan beverage made from dried apricot sheets.
-These sheets, often imported from Syria, are soaked in water overnight to rehydrate, creating a thick, pulpy liquid.
-This mixture is then blended with sugar and sometimes a touch of rose water or orange blossom water.
-The resulting drink is a sweet, tangy, and refreshing nectar with a distinct apricot flavor.
-Qamar Al-Din is served chilled and is particularly popular during Iftar, the breaking of the fast.
-It's believed to be a good source of energy and nutrients.
-Found in most supermarkets during Ramadan, it is often served alongside other traditional dishes.
+Qamar Al-Din is a Ramadan drink made from dried apricot sheets, often imported from Syria.
+The sheets soak in water overnight to rehydrate into a thick, pulpy liquid, then get blended with sugar and sometimes a little rose water or orange blossom water.
+The result is sweet, tangy, and unmistakably apricot.
+It is served chilled and shows up most at iftar.
+Many drink it for the energy it gives at the end of a fast.
+You will find it in most supermarkets during Ramadan, usually served alongside other traditional dishes.

 other